Summer Book List Featuring Easy Classics to Read

 The Chronicles of Narnia by C.S.
 Lewis

 If you’re a fantasy fan, this series is for you.
 Narnia is a magical and enchanting land filled with a variety of memorable characters.
-The first book in this series will always be my favorite, but if you can’t get enough of Narnia then by all means, read on!
+The Lion, The Witch, and the Wardrobe will always be my favorite, but if you can’t get enough of Narnia then by all means, read on!

-What other classics would you add to this summer reading list??
+What other easy classics to read would you add to this summer reading list?